 1. Hunt for bargains at the many shopping centers

 Bekasi, as a major commercial center, has a lot of hang-out places for bargain-hunting visitors.
-Pasar Proyek is a popular traditional marketplace, filled with shops that sell jewelry and cheap footwear.
+Summarecon Mall Bekasi is a popular shopping center with indoor and outdoor dining areas, plenty of shops, and events.

-Another commercial center to check out is the Grand Galaxy Park, a vast middle-upper class complex containing a mall, schools, entertainment centers, and a residential area.
+Another commercial center I’d suggest checking out is the Grand Galaxy Park, a vast middle-upper-class complex containing a mall, schools, entertainment centers, and a residential area.
 You can also buy a variety of street food in the area.

 Grand Galaxy Park